cms-ml/documentation/content/inference/particlenet.md

 The preselection should be chosen in a way that all remaining events passing the selection should fall into one and only one category.
 In other words, events with no labels attached should not be kept since it will confuse the training process.

 Class weights (the `class_weights` option under `weights` in the data config) control the relative importance of input sample categories for training.
-Implementation-wise, it changes the event possibility in a specific category chosen as training input events.
+Implementation-wise, it changes the event probability in a specific category chosen as training input events.
 The class weight comes into effect when one trains a multi-class classifier.
 Take 3-class case (denoted as [A, B, C]) as an example, the `class_weights: [1, 1, 1]` gives equal weights to all categories.
 Retraining the input with `class_weights: [10, 1, 1]` may result in a better discriminating power for class A vs. B or A vs. C; while the power of B separating with C will be weakened.
 As a trade-off between separating A vs. C and B vs. C, the class weights need to be intentionally tuned to achieve reasonable performance.

-Despite the different options for the class weights, one method to factor out the interplay across categories is to define "binarized" score between two classes.
+After the class weights are tuned, one can use another method to further factor out the interplay across categories, i.e., to define a "binarized" score between two classes only.
 Suppose the raw score for the three classes are *P*(A), *P*(B), and *P*(C) (their sum should be 1), then one can define the discriminant *P*(BvsC) = *P*(B) / (*P*(B)+*P*(C)) to separate B vs. C. In this way, the saparating power of B vs. C will remain unchanged for `class_weights` configured as either `[1, 1, 1]` or `[10, 1, 1]`.
 This strategy has been widely used in CMS to define composite tagger discrimant which are applied analysis-wise.

 -------------